zShtain/CharucoCameraCalibration/README.md

 - The overall reprojection RMS error and number of images participating in the calibration process,
 - The coordinates of the detected corners in each image.

-When closing the calibration window, a log file will be created at the same folder as the application script with all the information printted in the logging textbox.
+When closing the calibration window, a log file will be created under a subfolder named `logs` next to the application script.
+The saved logf file witll contain all the printed information from the logging textbox.

 ## License